The Nonprofit Difference

 Better Care for Every Dollar Spent

-ONHA was formed in 2018 to preserve the growth and long-term viability of nonprofit hospice and palliative care.
-ONHA is the only nonprofit hospice alliance in the State of Oregon.
+ONHA is the only nonprofit hospice alliance in the State of Oregon and was formed in 2018 to preserve the growth and long-term viability of nonprofit hospice and palliative care.
 Our mission is to unite nonprofit hospice and palliative care providers throughout Oregon under one collaborative umbrella to amplify our collective impact and preserve nonprofit hospice and palliative care as a vital community resource.

 All of ONHA’s affiliates are community-based nonprofits investing their resources in patient and family care while keeping with the values and diversity of their local communities.
 Any financial surplus of our affiliates is reinvested into their organization to enhance patient care and services rather than maximizing profits.